Can I apply for funding through Honors, and also for another source of funding outside of Honors - in my department, for

 In some circumstances, yes.
 You have to be presenting (or giving a poster) at the conference, not just attending, to seek support.
 Funding will only support presentations and posters at full-fledged, academic research conferences – the ones at which your faculty typically present.
 We do not fund presentations at undergraduate conferences.

 Include it – if you think it’s a reasonable request.
 The Awards Committee sometimes gives partial funding, so they may not fund that particular item, but still recommend you for funding for the rest of your project.
 They won’t necessarily reject your entire application if they don’t think that one specific part is worthy of funding.
 Seek advice from your advisor, and also from your Honors Capstone Coordinator.

 Yes.
 The budget worksheet in the application specifies how much we will reimburse you for food, rent, and utilities in Syracuse.
 For other locations, you need to give us your best estimate.
 Keep it modest, please!
 For foreign travel, try to find student hostels or other inexpensive lodgings.

-If your Capstone Faculty Advisor approves of the change, you can make small adjustments in your budget.
-Please have a conversation with Samir Malovic about it so there are no surprises.
-If you make fundamental changes in your project, or what you plan to do with your Crown funding, you’ll need to have that cleared by your Honors Capstone Coordinator.
+If your Capstone faculty advisor approves of the change, you can make small adjustments in your budget.
+Please have a conversation with Maggie Byrne about it so there are no surprises.
+If you make fundamental changes in your project, or what you plan to do with your Crown funding, you’ll need to have that cleared by your Honors Capstone Coordinator and your faculty advisor.

 Yes.
 The University does not simply reimburse you for gas, it reimburses you according to the miles you travel, so record on the budget sheet your travel dates, your destinations, and your mileage.
 Of course, you’ll need to remember to record your odometer before you begin and when you return.
 The current mileage reimbursement rate is $0.535/mile.
 You can also submit tolls, if you’ve kept a receipt.